 In addition, some children have various abnormalities in their kidneys.
 In approximately 15 per cent of individuals with Alagille syndrome there is a risk of bleeding in the head and brain (stroke).

-Although Alagille syndrome was first described in the English medical literature in 1975, it is now becoming recognized more frequently among children with chronic forms of liver disease.
+Although Alagille syndrome was first described in the medical literature in 1969 by Dr. Daniel Alagille, it is now becoming recognized more frequently among children with chronic forms of liver disease.
 Diagnosis can be established by microscopic examination of liver biopsy specimens, a stethoscope examination of the child’s heart and chest, a special eye examination (slit-lamp exam), an x-ray of the spinal column and an ultrasound examination of the abdomen.
 Genetic testing can also be performed to confirm unusual or mild cases.

 Treatment of Alagille syndrome is primarily medical and not surgical and is based on trying to increase the flow of bile from the liver, maintain normal growth and development, and prevent or correct any of the specific nutritional deficiencies that often develop.
 Because bile flow from the liver to the intestine is slow in Alagille syndrome, medications designed to increase the flow of bile are frequently prescribed.
 This may decrease the damage in the liver and improve the digestion of fat and fat soluble vitamins.